FX Networks: FXNOW

 Launched in January 2014, the service is also available through iOS, Android, Samsung and Windows 8 (later Windows 10) devices, Xbox One and Xbox 360, and the Roku streaming player.
-Although the service is available for free to subscribers of participating subscription TV providers, shows available for streaming on FXNOW feature commercial interruption.
+Although the service is available for free to subscribers of participating subscription television providers, shows available for streaming on FXNOW feature commercial interruption.

 FX+

 In September 2018, Fox officially launched FX+, a streaming service featuring all FX and FXX original series from The Shield to the present day ad-free.
 Initially, the service was made available in the United States exclusively for Xfinity subscribers in the fall of 2017.
 Xfinity, Armstrong and Cox subscribers have access to FX+ direct through their set-top boxes via those providers' video on demand platforms, in addition to the streaming options.
-In July 2019, it was announced on the service's website that it would cease being available on August 21, 2019, as a result of The Walt Disney Company's near-full acquisition of Hulu and move of FX content to that service; its ad-free model would otherwise be effectively duplicative with Hulu's commercial-free plan.
+In July 2019, it was announced on the service's website that it would cease being available on August 21, 2019, as a result of the Walt Disney Company's near-full acquisition of Hulu and move of FX content to that service; its ad-free model would otherwise be effectively duplicative with Hulu's commercial-free plan.

 FX on Hulu

-The FX content hub on Hulu (branded as FX on Hulu until December 2021) is an American content hub on the streaming platform Hulu that offers programming from FX Networks, a subsidiary of the Disney General Entertainment Content segment of The Walt Disney Company.
+The FX content hub on Hulu (branded as FX on Hulu until December 2021) is an American content hub on the streaming platform Hulu that offers programming from FX Networks, a subsidiary of the Disney General Entertainment Content segment of the Walt Disney Company.
 Launched on March 2, 2020, the hub's programming is offered at no extra cost to Hulu subscribers.
 FX on Hulu features original programming produced by FX specifically for Hulu, in addition to past and current original shows seen on the linear FX and FXX cable networks.
-Hulu is majority-owned by Disney, the parent company of FX.
+Hulu is owned by Disney, the parent company of FX.

 In November 2019, four shows were moved from Hulu: Devs, Mrs. America, A Teacher, and The Old Man.
 As part of the "first phase" (March 2–7, 2020), FX on Hulu rolled out with 40 current and library shows, with four original shows premiering on FX before being made available on Hulu the next day.
 Phase two began on April 15 with Mrs. America premiering along with two other original shows and a documentary series.
 The initial "FX on Hulu"-branded shows premiered on the FX cable network before being made available on Hulu the next day.

 In December 2021, Disney began to phase out the "FX on Hulu" brand, resulting in the Hulu hub for FX and FXX programming being rebranded as simply "FX".
-Concurrently Disney began to use the FX label to promote its programs, especially in international markets on Disney+.
+Concurrently, Disney began to use the FX label to promote its programs in international markets on Disney+.
+Outside the United States, FX programming was labelled as under the "Star Originals" brand on the Star content hub until its rebranding to the Hulu content hub in October 2025.